Salierii17/HCIS-Web-Admin/README.md

-# Filament HRIS - Human Resource Information System 🚀
+# Filament HCIS - Human Capital Information System 🚀

 A comprehensive, web-based Human Resource Information System (HRIS) built with the elegant **FilamentPHP v3** admin panel on top of the **Laravel** framework.
 This project streamlines key HR processes, featuring modules for recruitment, training, and attendance tracking, with a dedicated API to connect to a mobile attendance application.